Federation of American Scientists: Biosecurity Program

+A molecular biologist, Dr. Hatch Rosenberg was a founder of the Federation of American Scientists' Working Group on Biological and Chemical Weapons and a former adviser to the Clinton White House when the anthrax scare startled an America that had recently been wounded by the attacks of Sept.
+11, 2001.

 The Biosecurity Program concentrates on researching and advocating policies that balance science and security without compromising national security or scientific progress.
 This includes preventing the misuse of research and promoting the public understanding of the real threats from biological and chemical weapons.
 The Federation of American Scientists also concentrates on researching and keeping the public informed on genetic engineering and genetic modification as a subset of their biosecurity program.
 One of their major concerns is resistance that species can develop to certain modifications from genetic resistance or from the use of antibiotics.

 The big concerns with biosecurity are accidental biological threats, intentional malicious biological threats, and natural biological threat occurrences.
 Because of these threats the Virtual Biosecurity Center (VBC) was set up.

 The Virtual Biosecurity Center provides and promotes biosecurity information, education, best practices and collaboration.
 Additionally, VBC offers significant news and events regarding biosecurity, a regularly updated education center and library, a global forum on Bio risks, an online informative policy tool, empowering partnerships among other professional biosecurity communities around the world, scheduled global conferences to raise awareness and develop plans for current and future biosecurity issues, as well as partnerships to tighten the gap between the scientific, public health, intelligence and law enforcement communities.